 What Can I Do if I Disagree with ICBC’s Decision?

 If ICBC has deemed your injuries minor but you disagree, you have the right to challenge the decision through the Civil Resolution Tribunal or through our Court system.
 In order to successfully challenge ICBC’s decision, you must produce evidence that your injury has significantly impaired and continues to significantly impair your ability to carry out your work, education and/or essential daily tasks of living.
 Proving significant impairment can be difficult and complicated, so you should always seek professional legal assistance when challenging an ICBC ruling.
 Our lawyers at Hoogbruin & Company have extensive experience with ICBC and know exactly what is necessary to win your case.
-Get in touch today for a free consultation to determine your best course of action.
+Get in touch today for a consultation to determine your best course of action.